Cecil F. White: Politics

 As a 47-year-old cotton rancher, White ran for the United States House of Representatives seat in California's 9th congressional district.
 He faced seven-term Republican incumbent Bertrand W. Gearhart in the election.
 Gearhart had faced one Democratic challenger in his six previous re-election bids.
 White defeated Gearhart after capturing a 51.3% majority with a margin of victory of more than 6,000 votes.
 White was challenged in 1950 by Republican Allan O. Hunter.
 Hunter defeated White, 52.0% to 48%.
 After leaving Congress White returned to his cotton growing business.

 White again ran for a seat in the House of Representatives in 1966, this time as the Republican nominee for California's 16th congressional district.
 Democratic incumbent Bernice F. Sisk defeated White in a lopsided 71.3%–28.6% election.

+Death

 White remained a resident of San Francisco, California, until his death on March 29, 1992.
 His remains were cremated.